mbrtargeting/stroeerSDK-iOS-spm/README.md

 - AATKit-SourcePointCMP

 These modules are not supported in our Gravite integration and may cause duplicate linking, unexpected behavior, or conflicts with our SDK’s dependency graph.

+An **ExampleApp** project is included in this repository to demonstrate how to integrate and use the SDK with real Swift code.